axelvaldez/radical-companies/_posts/rads/2023-04-21-exit-to-community.markdown

 ---

 <div style="display:none;">
- <p>I just read a brilliant &ldquo;exit&rdquo; proposal in the sfba.social Mastodon server that could be a step towards co-ownership.</p>
+ <p>I just read an &ldquo;exit&rdquo; proposal in the sfba.social Mastodon server that could be a step towards co-ownership.</p>
 </div>

 <h1>&nbsp;</h1>
- <p>I just read a brilliant &ldquo;exit&rdquo; proposal in the sfba.social Mastodon server that could be a step towards co-ownership.</p>
+ <p>I just read an &ldquo;exit&rdquo; proposal in the sfba.social Mastodon server that could be a step towards co-ownership.</p>
  <div class="_center">
   <img
    src="/assets/img/pic-exit-to-community.svg"
    width="50%"
    alt="">
  </div>
- <p>Rather than selling the whole company to &ldquo;employee&rdquo;, selling the majority of it.
-Brilliant.</p>
+ <p>Rather than selling the whole company to &ldquo;employee&rdquo;, selling the majority of it.</p>
  <p>It would also have to include,</p>
   <ul>
    <li>All shares have the same &ldquo;voting&rdquo; right.</li>